seacloud9/pwa_wordpress_material2_angular2/README.md

 Use at your own risk.

 ## What is it?
-Ngwordpress is a progressive mobile web app utiliizing wordpress as a backend.
+Ngwordpress is a progressive mobile web app utilizing wordpress as a backend.

 ## What wordpress plugins do I need
 https://wordpress.org/plugins/better-rest-api-featured-images/